2sic/2sxc-docs/2sxc Docs Generator/web-api/specs/webapi-context.md

 ## 1. The Site / Portal Context (required)

-Since our platforms (DNN/Oqtane) could have multiple sites in the same installation, the first thing that must be determined is what site this request is for.
+Since our platforms (Dnn/Oqtane) could have multiple sites in the same installation, the first thing that must be determined is what site this request is for.

 ### How the Site is Automatically Detected

-In **DNN** a site is always identified by the root path to the site, as it's configured in DNN.
+In **Dnn** a site is always identified by the root path to the site, as it's configured in Dnn.
 Examples:

 * https://www.2sxc.org is site 0
 * https://2sic.org is site 0